 Models: Attract Women Through Honesty By Mark Manson.
 This book was eye opening, both for some internal introspection and the eye opening about what men really need to do to attract a woman.
 Self improvement is key, being honest with yourself, and knowing what you want.
 Big endorsement, and will be highly recommended to any man who is struggling in attracting a mate.

 Gender Gap: The Biology of Male-Female Differences By David P. Barash and Judith Eve Lipton.
 I really struggled with the reading of this book.
 I was fascinated at times by the evolutionary examples in the animal kingdom of sexual diversity, and then wanted to throw the book across the room as a result of the assumptions and social dynamics that humans were placed in.
 For example, saying evolutionary traits have proven we are not monogamous beings, and then saying that there is no record in the authors minds of an open relationship working.
 If you can overlook such contradictions and ignore the opinions of the authors, it has some enlightening points.

-Sometimes self –help books are just as important as books that deal with specific subject matter.
+The Corporate Dominatrix By Lisa Robyn.
+Sometimes self help books are just as important as books that deal with specific subject matter.
 One of these books that I would like to add to the list to read is the Corporate dominatrix.
 This was an empowering book about finding your inner Dominatrix role in the workplace.
 As with so many things though, this power, has applications in navigating the dating world and personal relationships alike.
 Knowing when to be an Amazon at work, but a Governess at home is all part and parcel of work life balance.
 Something that we need to put equal focus on if we are to develop whole and genuine interactions with those around us.
 In my mind, this is a must read for every woman who is seeking power, has it already and wants to maintain, or is having troubles knowing which role to play in your day to day scenarios.